-- You are in good health, your facial growth is complete and you are at least 13 years of age (age 16 or older is optimal)
+- You are in good health, and your facial growth is complete.
+(Typically this means that you are at least 13 years of age, with age 16 or older being optimal.)

 - You are bothered by the shape or size of your nose

 - The overall size of your nose is too large or small in relation to your other facial features

 - Your nose profile includes visible humps or depressions on the nasal bridge

 - The tip of your nose is too wide, bulbous, drooping or upturned

 - Your nostrils are upturned or too large

 - You have trouble breathing (especially while sleeping) due to irregularities with your nasal passages

 - You have previous injury to your nose causing any of the aforementioned conditions

 Your ECAPS plastic surgeon cares about the symmetry of your face and your overall health.
 During your one-on-one consultation with a surgeon at one of our ECAPS offices of New Jersey, you will go over these considerations in order to ensure that your surgery is a success.
 You should be prepared to discuss your full medical history during your consultation, including any medical conditions, previous surgeries or treatments, drug allergies, current medications, and use of alcohol, tobacco, or illegal substances.